individkid/sculpt/README.md

 --metric "mname" cname, rate, list of sname, returns value
 --script "cname" script, has side effects, mapped to tagbits
 --macro "bname" cname, triggered by mouse click
+--invoke script to run if this command is at end of file
 --command send command to window thread
 --configure change aspect ratio granularity base delay etc
 --test run tests of functions in the polytope thread